~ New York State Marriage License Information ~

 The New York State Marriage License

-To get a New York State Marriage License, you will need 2 forms of ID for Long Island Town and City Halls.
-This means Birth certificate or Baptismal Certificate plus Drivers License or Passport.
+To get a New York State Marriage License, you will need 2 forms of ID.
+The first category is a Passport or Driver’s License.
+The second category is Birth or Baptismal Certificate.
+If your Birth Certificate is not in English, they will ask for a certified translation.
 See link above for alternate forms of ID.

-The City of New York now accepts a single piece of ID if it’s a Passport or Drivers License.
+The City of New York now accepts a single form of ID.
+So a Passport or Driver’s License is all you need at any of the 5 City of New York City Clerk’s Offices.
 See link below for more NYC information.

-If you or your fiancé were previously married you will need proof of the divorce
+If you or your fiancé were previously married and were divorced, you will need proof of the divorce.

 Where do you get that?
 Here ya go! http://www.health.ny.gov/vital_records/divorce.htm